The sidewalk scratches the bottom of

 "No."

-Seuss shoves off the mattress and walks to the window next to the head of his bed.
-He sees Fred sitting inside his green Cadillac.
+Seuss shoves off the mattress and walks to the window next to the

 "I told him I'd only be a second, so…" she stands up and looks at him, her eyes trail away with her words.